 A business unit of Under Armour, MyFitnessPal was hacked earlier this year, sending Under Armour shares down 3%.
 Approximately 150 million user accounts were hacked, with user names, email addresses, and scrambled passwords all stolen (Reuters).

 With Under Armour’s addition of MyFitnessPal, their already complex digital ecosystem grew, and a vulnerability was introduced through the acquired business unit.
-Though many third-party breaches involve vendors, suppliers, or even partners, it’s just as severe when a hack is introduced this way.
+Though many third-party data breaches involve vendors, suppliers, or even partners, it’s just as severe when a hack is introduced this way.
 Regardless of where the weakness was, Under Armour took the financial and reputational hit, much like Hudson’s Bay Company.

 “As companies continue to evolve into increasingly interconnected networks, including subsidiaries, affiliates, suppliers and vendors, the importance for ensuring appropriate levels of security at every node is all the more critical.” -Fred Kneip, CEO and Founder, CyberGRX